mattrhummel/startuplandingpage/README.md

 # zero
-A bootstrap landing page with newsletter signup form using mailchimp and shairthis.
+A bootstrap landing page with newsletter signup form using mailchimp and shair this.